TomerFi/switcher_webapi/CONTRIBUTING.md

-    -   argument `vale-rstdocs` will execute the docker image [jdkato/vale](https://hub.docker.com/r/jdkato/vale) checking for spelling or syntax misakes in restructured text file residing in [docs/source](docs/source).
+    -   argument `vale-rstdocs` will execute the docker image [jdkato/vale](https://hub.docker.com/r/jdkato/vale) checking for spelling or syntax mistakes in restructured text file residing in [docs/source](docs/source).

 ### Makefile
 Using the [Makefile](Makefile) is highly recommended,